 Back here in 2015 we had about 200 people visit our site that month, and that's from all channels, so not organic, everything.
 As you can see here, in a few years we were over 2,000 organic.
 This is 3,000 from organic, to today we're close to 15,000.

 So all the work that we did had built on itself, and if we didn't have that blog content I guarantee you we wouldn't be in this position today, because most of our traffic comes from those long-tailed search groups.

 This is something that's extremely important.
 Blogging alone is not going to produce results.
 There's a lot of people that say get out there and create content and things are going to work for you.
 That's not true.

 The second thing is that context and intent are the keys to success, so you need to make sure that you're creating the right content within the right context that it makes sense for the people you're talking to and that you're matching their intent, that you're actually helping them find things that they're looking for, they're intending to find.

 Then the last thing is you need to choose the right medium for your audience.
-For us we do text blogging on our website, but we also do video content, which is what you're watching right now.
-Not only do we have it on YouTube, but we also have it on our blog, and there's ways to interact with us.
+We do text blogging on our website, but we also do video content, which is what you're watching right now.
+Not only do we have it on YouTube, but we also have it on our blog, and there are ways to interact with us.
 We found that this was a really good medium for our audience and the people that we were talking to.

 People also like to read our blog content, so we also have the physical blog there.
 But we need to have the right medium.
 This is something I see people do all the time, where they want to grow their business and the first thing they want to do is everything.
 They want to do video.
 They want to do a podcast.
 They want to do social.
 They want to do blogging.
 They want to do email.
 They want to have a better website.